Temperance River State Park

 After that, we made the beds so that we could fall into bed after we got tired.
 The big girls immediately crawled into bed to relax.
+The mattress that had been laid out was so comfy.
 Cat worked on her sketches and Cupcake read comics.

 I was itching to see Lake Superior and let it melt my stress away.
 I asked everyone if they wanted to join me.
 Only Mr. Awesome and Princess did.
 They’re always up for an adventure!

 We tried a new path that led to a rocky area by the lake, across from the beach.
 It felt like we were climbing down into another world.
 The lake was shrouded by fog which added to the mystery.